Mount the remote as file system on a mountpoint.

 the flag is ignored.

 In background mode rclone acts as a generic Unix mount program: the main program starts, spawns background rclone process to setup and maintain the mount, waits until success or timeout and exits with appropriate code (killing the child process if it fails).

 On Linux/macOS/FreeBSD start the mount like this, where

 is an empty existing directory:

 rclone mount remote:path/to/files /path/to/local/mount

-When the program ends, either via Ctrl+C or receiving a SIGINT or SIGTERM signal, the mount is automatically stopped.
+When the program ends while in foreground mode, either via Ctrl+C or receiving a SIGINT or SIGTERM signal, the mount should be automatically stopped.

 # Linux fusermount -u /path/to/local/mount # OS X umount /path/to/local/mount